Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 Playing time status: Though just 21 and with limited experience in the upper levels of the minors, Norris will compete for a rotation spot this spring.
 Of course, he'll have to prove healthy after offseason surgery to remove bone chips from his elbow, and if he gives the Blue Jays any reason for doubt, they'll send him down for more seasoning.

-2015 outlook: Norris' time is coming, though, and sooner than later.
-The Blue Jays have two starting pitchers on the wrong side of 35 who could open the door for him if he doesn't for himself.
+2015 outlook: Norris' time is coming, though, and the Marcus Stroman injury only helps his chances.
 Like most young lefties, he does have some mild control issues, but the extent of his stuff and the ease with which it's translated from one level to the next could make him an instant success.
 He may not get drafted in standard mixed leagues just because his timetable is unclear, but he's a good bet to be owned across the board by season's end.

 |Upcoming 7 Games|